codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-google-play-errors.md

    6. Given the service account access to your application
    7. Invited users to the service account

-   Checkout [this](../yaml-publishing/google-play) guide for codemagic.yaml or this guide for Workflow editor(../publishing/publishing-to-google-play).
+   Checkout [this](../yaml-publishing/google-play) guide for codemagic.yaml or this guide for [Workflow editor](../publishing/publishing-to-google-play).

 ### The current user has insufficient permissions to perform the requested operation. status: PERMISSION_DENIED
    - This error may have caused due to Account permission issues.
 Try setting admin access for Account permissions on google play console.